Fluffy Italian Easter Bread with Dyed Eggs

 - For accuracy, use a weight measure for the ingredients because every cup of flour can weigh differently depending on how you fill it.

-- The liquid (milk or water) must be warm (not hot) - about 110F.
-If the liquid is too hot, it will kill the yeast.
+- The liquid (milk or water) must be warm (not hot) – about 110°F. If the liquid is too hot, it will kill the yeast.
 Similarly, if the liquid is too cold, it will not activate the yeast.

 - Most yeasts have a long shelf life, but they can get ruined.
 Always check the expiry date on the yeast.
 If unsure, combine the yeast with water/milk, sugar/honey, and oil/butter from the recipe and let stand for 5 minutes.
-If it gets foamy the yeast is good to go.
-If not, it's best to buy fresh yeast or check the temperature of the milk.
+If it gets foamy, the yeast is good to go.
+If not, it’s best to buy fresh yeast or check the temperature of the milk.

 - Keep salt away from yeast as it can kill the yeast.
-I like to combine salt with the flour and then add the yeast mixture.
+I like to combine the salt with the flour and then add the yeast mixture.

-- A soft loose well-hydrated dough is not necessarily a bad thing.
-Often, it will give you soft puffy bread.
-So, don't be tempted to add more flour than mentioned in the recipe.
+- A soft, loose, well-hydrated dough is not necessarily a bad thing.
+Often, it will give you soft, puffy bread.
+So, don’t be tempted to add more flour than mentioned in the recipe.

 - Kneading is key to making good bread.
 While kneading by hand can be therapeutic, using a stand mixer is easier and quicker.

-- Leave the dough at room temperature to rise until doubles in volume.
-While not recommended, when in haste, you can place it in a warm (30 C / 75 F- not hotter) oven this will expedite the rise.
+- Leave the dough at room temperature to rise until it doubles in volume.
+While not recommended, when in haste, you can place it in a warm (30 C / 75 F- not hotter) oven, this will expedite the rise.

 - Bread does not have to be time-consuming.
 You can leave the dough in the fridge to rise for a few hours (even overnight) while you go about your chores.
 A slow rise will give more flavor to the bread.